gambiolo/terroir-dealer/index.md

 Terroir dealer came out during first lock down in the verry conservative area of ST Tropez.
 It started as an experiment to grow hemp fiber in specific soils (acid/neutral) and see how the hemp fiber changes depending on its soil structure.
 With hemp fiber you can actualy build healthy habitat and the goal was to organise a workshop around that idea, a house made of mud and hemp fiber.
 Then lockdown happened and the world changed.

-Why building hemp fiber house in St Tropez? because if you are born locally you have 3 choices
+Why building hemp fiber house in St Tropez? because if you are born locally we have 3 choices

--1 you prostitue yourself to the libidinal destructive local economy
+-1  prostitue yourself to the libidinal destructive consumer ideology

--2 you squat inna caravan in the forest illegaly.
+-2  squat inna caravan in the forest illegaly.

--3 you have wealthy heritage
+-3  have wealthy heritage

-Growing hemp in the south of France is easy as it doesnt need much watering (especialy if you enriched your soil with carbon) and it could help loads of people in need of autonomy, since yellow jacket we have seen many women geting into prostitution just to pay rent and buy food, what if we build differently?
+Growing hemp in the south of France is easy as it doesnt need much watering (especialy if you enrich your soil with carbon, also forests are burning dont you know?) it could help loads of people in need of autonomy, regenerate soils killed by intensive grappe growing.
+Finally building with local hemp fiber is the least destructive way to make yourself a home and avoid prostitution, wich is verry common in St Tropez.

 .

-At the exact same time when we seeded the hemp we also created a local radio where people could come and listen to music from all around the mediterranean (we even got our windows smashed once listening to [this](https://youtu.be/83oWy-iWzAM) syrian beats) we also installed a private meshnet so people could come near the emitter to connect and download certain files that we preffer sharing only locally.
+At the exact same time when we seeded the hemp we also created a local radio where people could come and listen to music from all around the mediterranean coast (we even got our windows smashed once listening to [this](https://youtu.be/83oWy-iWzAM) syrian beats) There was also a private meshnet installed so people could come near the emitter and connect to download files locally.

 Some of the archives can be found on [Radio Flouka](https://scenearabia.com/Noise/online-arab-underground-stations-reviving-radio-culture-in-the-middle-east) under the name [TERROIR DEALER](https://soundcloud.com/search?q=terroir%20dealer).